Joystream/joystream/README.md

 ### Testnet Directory

-All releases should have a corresponding _release directory_ in the `/testnets` directory of this repo, and it should have the following structure
+All releases should have a corresponding _release directory_ in the `/testnets` directory of this repo, and it should have the following structure:

 - `RELEASE_NAME`
   - `README.md`: Release document.